And for a lot of businesses and organizations, it’s also one of the most challenging.

 “We have sign-up lists at conferences, we have one at our store, and we have a sign-up list on our website.
 Then we have the people who call in or are our wholesale partners,” explains founder, Karen Kowal.

 If you have a tablet, make it easy for event attendees to sign up for your list using the ListBuilder app.
 ListBuilder connects with your Constant Contact account and automatically uploads new contacts to the list of your choosing.

 Don’t overlook your existing database of contacts.
 Colleagues, friends, and family members can help kickstart your list growth.

-7. Offer a downloadable whitepaper
+7. Offer a downloadable whitepaper (lead magnet)

 Once they sign up, new leads receive a series of automated emails with helpful information about Tallega Software’s solutions.

 8. Ask at events